 Psychological Consultation Services for Graduate Students and Postdoctoral Fellows

 Graduate students and postdocs have access to psychological consultation services to address a variety of issues that impact mental health and performance.
-These include but are not limited to working in high pressure settings, balancing devotion to academic work with personal and family commitments and self-care, maintaining resilience in the face of failure and rejection, navigating conflicts, and managing performance anxiety.
-Individual and group sessions will be available.
+These include but are not limited to working in high pressure settings, balancing devotion to academic work with personal and family commitments and self-care, maintaining resilience, navigating conflicts, and managing performance anxiety.
+Individual and group sessions are available.
 In addition to offering services on campus, we can assist with identifying other resources on-campus and in the surrounding community to meet your particular need.

 Protecting your privacy is of utmost importance.
 This means that information about you will not be disclosed to anyone (i.e., faculty, advisor, PI, administrator, family) unless you specifically authorize disclosure of information through a written release of information.
 All records of services received are held in confidence consistent with applicable federal and state laws.
 It is important to note that there are limits to confidentiality, which include danger to yourself, danger to others, information about current or suspected child/elder abuse, a lack of capacity to care for yourself, or a valid court order/subpoena.

 For urgent psychiatric concerns, call either the Crisis Line at (615) 244-7444 or RESPOND (Vanderbilt Psychiatric Hospital) at (615) 327-7000, or go to the nearest emergency room.
 Non-urgent matters may be addressed through the resources listed above.